RetroDECK/ES-DE/USERGUIDE-DEV.md

 Removing games works the same way, just press **Y** to remove it if it's already present in your collection.
 You can do this either from the gamelist where the game was added, or from the collection itself.

 Only files can be part of collections, not folders.
-As well, games marked as hidden or to not be counted as games can't be added either.
+Games marked as hidden or to not be counted as games can't be added either.

 During the time that the collection is being edited, any game that is part of the collection is marked with a leading tick symbol in the game name.